 There is a Victorian entrance porch with the original quarry tile floor, room for boots and shoes.

-The recently fitted new kitchen has a new electric range cooker with double ovens and a five ring hob.
+The kitchen has an electric range cooker with double ovens and a five ring hob.
 Microwave, a large fridge/ freezer, dishwasher, washing machine, a kitchen table and chairs.

-A downstairs cloakroom: With a toilet and a back door to a very small yard.
+A downstairs cloakroom: With a toilet and a back door to a small yard.